Hollywood Squares: Final season changes

-The rules, however, were different.
-All nine keys were in play every time a contestant played the bonus round regardless of whether he/she had won the prize in the previous round or not.
-Each correct answer in the first half of the round was only worth $500 if the prize was not won.

-Theme weeks used the game format from the first five seasons, with each match played to time and the bonus round serving as the final segment.
+Season 6 theme weeks used the game format from the first five seasons, with each match played to time and the bonus round serving as the final segment.
 The winners of these matches played the bonus round for $10,000 cash or a car, and had one key eliminated at the outset before eliminating any additional keys.

-Hip Hop Squares (2012 & 2017-2019)
+Hip Hop Squares (2012, 2017–2019)

-Hip Hop Squares aired on MTV2 from May 22 until December 18, 2012, hosted by Peter Rosenberg while the announcer was DJ Ms. Nix (a.k.a.
-Nicole Lyn), then returned five years later on VH1 hosted by DeRay Davis (who was previously a panelist in the original MTV2 version) while the announcer was executive producer Ice Cube from May 13, 2017, until September 17, 2019.
+Hip Hop Squares aired on MTV2 from May 22, 2012, until December 18, 2012, and was hosted by Peter Rosenberg; while the announcer was DJ Ms. Nix (a.k.a.
+Nicole Lyn).
+The show returned five years later on VH1 and was hosted by DeRay Davis (who was previously a panelist in the original MTV2 version) while the announcer was executive producer Ice Cube.
+The second edition ran from May 13, 2017, until September 17, 2019.
 While the MTV2 version played much like the original, the VH1 version featured celebrities as contestants playing for a member of the studio audience.

 The West Virginia Squares (2014)

-From June 23–24, 2014 as part of an event called FestivAll; a one-off limited live stage version dubbed The West Virginia Squares streamed on local television station WVPB's official YouTube channel and on wvpublic.org in West Virginia only.
-Hosted by original Hollywood Squares host (and local native) Peter Marshall reprising his role while the announcer was Bob Brunner.
+From June 23–24, 2014, as part of an event called FestivAll; a one-off limited live stage version dubbed The West Virginia Squares streamed on local television station WVPB's official YouTube channel and on wvpublic.org in West Virginia only.
+Hosted by the original Hollywood Squares host (and local native) Peter Marshall reprising his role while the announcer was Bob Brunner.
 The trivia questions were mainly focused on the music and history of its state, for only four episodes were taped at the Clay Center.
-The celebrities that were seen in this version were: Larry Groce, Landau Eugene Murphy Jr., Bil Lepp, Donnie Davidson, Charlie McCoy, Autumn Blair, Joyce DeWitt, Charisse Hailsop, Danny Jones, Steve Bishop, Billy Edd Wheeler and Michael Cerveris.
+The celebrities that were seen in this version were: Larry Groce, Landau Eugene Murphy Jr., Bil Lepp, Donnie Davidson, Charlie McCoy, Autumn Blair, Joyce DeWitt (also a local West Virginia native), Charisse Hailsop, Danny Jones, Steve Bishop, Billy Edd Wheeler, and Michael Cerveris.
 DeWitt was also a panelist on the original version and (like Marshall) was a West Virginia native.
 No bonus round was played.